 No matter your situation, you may want to consider finding a lender that can help you navigate the home-buying process.
 While you’re in the process of shopping for a mortgage, check out customer service reviews in addition to rates and terms.

 SoFi offers home mortgages with competitive rates and no hidden fees, and SoFi’s mortgage loan officers (MLOs) are happy to answer your questions.
 As an added bonus, SoFi’s financial planners are available to talk to you through your financial questions.

 SoFi offers home loans with down payment options as low as 10%, for affording the home of your dreams.

 Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.1
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.1

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.